Audley Harrison: Early career

-Loss of form
+First Commonwealth title challenge

+Harrison vs. Williams

 Harrison returned to the UK in December to face long-time bitter rival Danny Williams in London for the Commonwealth title.
 Harrison stepped in after Matt Skelton had pulled out and took the bout on five weeks notice.
 Harrison lost a close, split decision.

+Return to the ring

+Harrison vs. Guinn

 In April 2006, Harrison fought in the US against Dominick Guinn and again lost on points.
 Harrison put the defeat down to loss of confidence from his defeat to Williams and insisted he would bounce back.
 In June, he scored a three-round knockout of Andrew Greeley in an off-TV fight in America, and was poised for a fight with Matt Skelton to try to resurrect his career.
 Skelton had beaten Danny Williams in July, winning the title Williams had earlier taken from Harrison.
 When Skelton dropped out only one week before the fight due to injury, Danny Williams replaced him.

+Harrison vs. Williams II

 Williams had trained 8 weeks for a fight with British champion Scott Gammer.
 This time Harrison fought far more aggressively, decking Williams twice and winning on a third-round knockout.
 Williams suffered a broken nose and severe lacerations, and Harrison was once again lauded as a contender for a world title.
 Following the victory over Williams, Harrison signed a promotional deal with Frank Warren, whose aim was to get Harrison a world title fight in 2007.

+Harrison vs. Sprott

 On 17 February 2007, Harrison was knocked out by Michael Sprott for the European Union title.
 This third professional loss left Harrison's future uncertain.
 Harrison claimed that he could make a comeback, but Warren suggested that any return to the ring would be for a reduced purse, since the public would have no great interest.

 Harrison returned to fight Paul King for a bout scheduled for 29 September 2007 in Sheffield.
 However, he and his coach Kelvyn Travis were involved in a car accident on 21 September 2007 in the United States, and Harrison suffered injuries that caused the fight to be cancelled.
 Harrison had also suggested that a deal would be announced involving promoter Dennis Hobson, but the cancellation of the fight meant that a formal announcement was on hold.
 Harrison underwent surgery for his injuries, and returned on 19 April 2008, beating the American Jason Barnett in the fifth round on the undercard of the Bernard Hopkins vs. Joe Calzaghe fight at the Thomas & Mack Center in Las Vegas, Nevada.
 This bout was the first of a new multi-bout agreement between Harrison and Warren, which aimed to get Harrison a world title shot in 2009.